 Since joining Grimshaw in 1981, Neven has led design teams on 21 major completed projects, six of them international.
 Career highlights include the Stirling Prize shortlisted Bijlmer Station → in Amsterdam, and Waterloo International Terminal → which garnered more architectural awards than any other Grimshaw project.
 He is currently a member of the Stewardship Group, which oversees the values, ethos and standing of the practice, both internally and externally.

-His work spans several sectors other than transport.
+His work also spans several sectors other than transport.
 In higher education he is currently working with the Universities of Cambridge and Southampton →, and has overseen buildings for the London School of Economics → and UCL. →

 He has completed two major exhibition halls, one for the Frankfurt Messe → and the other for ExCel →, six large commercial office buildings, two large Amsterdam bridges →, an ice rink, not to mention the Sainsbury → mixed use development in Camden Town.